 (6) Where 2 or more persons are lessors or tenants under a residential tenancy agreement it shall be sufficient compliance with a provision of this Act requiring or authorising that a notice or document be given to the lessor or tenant under a residential tenancy agreement if the notice or document is given to any one of the lessors or tenants, as the case may be.

-[Section 85 amended by No. 60 of 2011 s.
+[Section 85 amended: No. 60 of 2011 s.
 81 and 89; No. 42 of 2016 s.
 6.]

 86. Court may refer matter to Commissioner for investigation